-Understanding what power supply unit you have and its wattage is essential for any PC builder particularly if you are planning on adding new power hungry components like a graphics card to your PC.
+Understanding your power supply unit and its wattage is essential for any PC builder, particularly if you plan on adding new power-hungry components like a graphics card to your PC.

-But for those of us who do not want to go through hassle of disassembling our PCs, is there a reliable way on how to check power supply wattage without opening the PC?
+But for those who want to avoid the hassle of disassembling our PCs, is there a reliable way to check power supply wattage without opening the PC?

-Unfortunately, the answer to that question is generally a no. There is only one way, but for that you need to know the serial or the model number of your PC.
-I will discuss this method below.
-Other than that, to check your PSU wattage, you will HAVE to perform minor disassembly of your PC case, which is often quite easy though.
+Unfortunately, the answer to that question is generally a no. There is only one way, but you must know your PC’s serial or model number.
+I will talk about this method below.
+Other than that, to check your PSU wattage, you will HAVE to perform minor disassembly of your PC case, which is often relatively straightforward.

-In the text below, I will talk in detail regarding how you can check your PSU wattage rating either without opening the PC at all or with just a slight disassembly.
+In the text below, I will talk in detail about how you can check your PSU wattage rating without opening the PC or with just a slight disassembly.

-How To Check Power Supply Wattage Without Opening Computer?
+How To Check The Power Supply Wattage Without Opening The Computer?

 But I will discuss two easy methods below:

 - Check Out Your Desktop’s Specsheet Online For PSU Wattage